adrianomars/TurretXY/README.md

   </figure>
 </p>

 The scrolling wave clock pulses show the initial update clearing the screen and the following updates adding the newer updated waveforms ahead.
-It can be seen that it takes approximately 320 ms for each before clearing the screen.
+It can be seen that it takes approximately 320 ms for each before the next cycle clears the screen again so new waves can be written.
+Updating the

+To reduce the impact of clearing the display, the display should be cleared in sections and not all at once as this will require a large data transfer.
+Resetting the whole screen requires 12800 pixels to be transferred since the display is an 80x160 screen.
+Doing this every 100 ms is intensive and makes the screen flicker as it attempts to transfer all those pixels in one block.
+In the code for this project, the displays were only updated where necessary such each modes visuals.
+Using the printNumberSHORT function, the amount of data transferred when writing numbers was lowered as leading zeros did not have to be drawn.

 ## Conclusion
 The project was a success and all objectives were achieved.
 The jitteriness of the servos was tackled using a rolling average and a deadzone to stop noise affecting the motors while they were idle.
 A circuit was made which connected the Nucleo L432KC to two servos and powered the servos.
 The L432KC was also programmed so that it could control the two servo motors through PWM.
 SPI was successfully used to send data to the display and showed information on the duty percentage, angle of each servo, and had the option to display the PWM wave for easier debugging.